-Since March 2020, the Company's corporate employees have effectively transitioned to a remote working environment and have discontinued non-essential travel to follow recommended physical and social distancing guidelines in order to reduce the risk of infection.
-Beginning in the current quarter, the Company's Houston employees began transitioning back to working in person at the Houston corporate headquarters.
+In mid-2021, the Company's corporate employees began transitioning from a remote working environment to working in person with a hybrid working environment.
 The Company is following the protocols published by the U.S. Centers for Disease Control and Prevention, the World Health Organization and state and local governments.
 As the Company's employees, customers and communities are facing significant challenges, the Company cannot predict how COVID-19 will evolve or the impact it, or actions taken to contain it, will have on future results.
 Due to the uncertainty that surrounds this virus, the Company will be continually evaluating safety and operational contingency plans and the potential future impact that this evolving environment has on the Company's business, financial condition and results of operations.

-The Company plans to participate in the offshore wind market and in March 2021 the Company awarded a contract for the design and development of the first U.S. flagged Jones Act compliant, inclined fall-pipe vessel for subsea rock installation for wind turbine foundations.
-This vessel would represent a significant critical advancement in building the U.S. logistics infrastructure to support the future of the new U.S. offshore wind industry.
-Once the contract is fully executed, the Company expects delivery of the vessel in early 2024.
-As of the current quarter, the Company has begun soliciting bids in the offshore wind market.
+The Company plans to participate in the offshore wind market and in November 2021, the Company entered into a \$197 million contract with Philly Shipyard Inc. to build the first U.S. flagged Jones Act compliant, inclined fall-pipe vessel for subsea rock installation for wind turbine foundations with expected delivery of the vessel in the second half of 2024.
+This vessel represents a significant and critical advancement in building the U.S. logistics infrastructure to support the future of the new U.S. offshore wind industry.
+The Company has begun bidding on select projects in the offshore wind market and was recently awarded its first contract.

-The current administration has pushed to accelerate renewable energy developments and has set a target to install 30GW of offshore wind energy generation capacity by 2030 on the U.S. east coast.
-Additionally, in March, the White House announced new initiatives that will advance the administration's goals to expand the nation's offshore wind energy capacity in the coming decade by opening new areas of development, improving environmental permitting and increasing public financing for projects.
+The current Presidential Administration has pushed to accelerate renewable energy developments and has set a target to install 30GW of offshore wind energy generation capacity by 2030 on the U.S. East Coast.
+In March 2021, the White House announced new initiatives that will advance the administration's goals to expand the nation's offshore wind energy capacity in the coming decade by opening new areas of development, improving environmental permitting and increasing public financing for projects.
+In addition, in January 2022, the administration announced plans to auction more than 480,000 acres in the New York Bight for six new offshore wind energy leases, the administration's first wind sale and the largest lease area ever offered, with potential build-out capacity of up to 7GW.
+Additionally, in 2021, the U.S. Senate passed the \$1.2 trillion infrastructure bill where the Corps will be granted \$11.6 billion in funding to improve the nation's resilience to the effects of climate change.